How to Claim UIF South Africa: Step-by-Step Guide

 How can an employee claim benefits from the UIF

-Step 1: Visit the department of labour to sign an unemployment register.
+Step 1: Visit the Department of Labour to sign an unemployment register.
 You will need documents; the types of documents you need will depend on the benefit you are applying for.
 Documents include:

 Step 2: It will be necessary to complete and submit a claim form.
 You can only apply: